brikis98/yevgeniy-brikman-homepage/_posts/2024-03-18-the-caves-of-steel.md

 - Interesting premise: a detective trying to solve a murder mystery gets a new partner—a robot.

-- Interesting setting: on earth, due to overpopulation, everyone lives in underground mega-cities, completely enclosed by metal domes, that are totally disconnected from natural light, air, etc.
+- Interesting setting: on earth, due to overpopulation, everyone lives in underground megacities, completely enclosed by metal domes, that are totally disconnected from natural light, air, etc.

 - A solid mystery at the core with a reasonably satisfying solution at the end.
 I was able to guess some of it, but there were some clever twists that eluded me.